FAQs on our robotics courses

 community problems that can be solved with drones.

-Pepper is a friendly, humanoid robot.
+Pepper is a friendly, humanoid robot, and another one of our robotics courses.
 Pepper robot is designed to recognise human emotion and to be a genuine day-to-day

 companion.
 Learn to program Pepper robot using Choregraphe and Python.
 Program Pepper robot so that it can respond to verbal commands and by touching Pepper’s head or hands.
 Pepper robot can be programmed to dance, play music, strike a pose, talk and move around.